Rolls are a vital tool in the farmer's armoury, they can be broken into two basic types:

-Cambridge rolls - Normally made with gangs of cast iron rings on a shaft, there rolls are predominantely used as part of the cultivation and drilling process.
+Cambridge rolls - Normally made with gangs of cast iron rings on a shaft, these rolls are predominantly used as part of the cultivation and drilling process.
 They can also have breakers between the rings which help to keep the rings clean and to break down clods of soil and create an even seedbed.

-At Ellis Machinery we stock a wide range of rolls from the leading brands like Twose, Cousins, He-va and Vaderstad and cover size range from 6M to mighty sets with widths of 12M and 16M.
-Recently we have taken on the UK dealership for Quivogne, a French manuafacturer of farm equipment, and we have both standard cambridge rolls and flat rolls in stock.
+At Ellis Machinery we stock a wide range of rolls from the leading brands like Twose, Cousins, He-Va and Vaderstad and cover size range from 6M to mighty sets with widths of 12M and 16M.
+Recently we have taken on the UK dealership for Quivogne, a French manufacturer of farm equipment, and we have both standard Cambridge rolls and flat rolls in stock.

-The great thing about rolls is they are generally low maintenance, a simple frame and long lasting bearings on the gangs dosen't .
-With regular greasing and care a set of rolls should give years of service and the hard wearing cast rings will cover many 1000's of acres before they need replacing.
+The great thing about rolls is they are generally low maintenance, a simple frame and long-lasting bearings on the gangs results in a long-lasting piece of machinery.
+With regular greasing and care, a set of rolls should give years of service and the hard-wearing cast rings will cover many 1000's of acres before they need replacing.

 Hundreds of farmers use Ellis Machinery to ensure they get exactly what they need for the task ahead.
 As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal.
 Our 6-Acre site has hundreds of machines in stock.
 We’re conveniently located in central England.